ok-ryoko/multiring.zig/docs/DESIGN.md

 Every head node already defines a ring implicitly, so we don’t define a dedicated ring type.
 This helps us to limit the complexity of the code base.

+## Undefined behavior

+There are several invariants we can’t express easily in our definitions:

+- For any head node `h`, `h.next` represents a link to none other than the first data node in the ring defined by `h`, and `h.next_above` represents a link to none other than the next node in the ring’s superring
+- For any pair of distinct head nodes `h1` and `h2` in a multiring, `h1.next.? != h2.next.?` is `true` and `h1.next_above != h2.next_above` is `true`
+- For any data node `d`, `d.next` represents a link to none other than either the next data node in the ring of which `d` is a member (if `d` isn’t the last data node in the ring) or the head node of the ring, and `d.next_below` represents a link to none other than the head node of the subring at `d`
+- For any pair of distinct data nodes `d1` and `d2` in a multiring, `d1.next.? != d2.next.?` is `true` and `d1.next_below.? != d2.next_below.?` is `true`

+Constraints that we can’t articulate in our chosen language are sources of undefined behavior.
+Examples of undefined behavior include:

+- Linking any node to itself
+- Linking a data node in one ring to a data node in another ring
+- Inserting one or more data nodes already in the multiring
+- Attaching a subring that already has a superring to a data node
+- Attaching a subring to a data node that already has a subring

+We could try addressing some of these constraints by inserting new types and logic at the cost of increasing the complexity of the design.
+Instead, we opt to trust users and bestow them with extra power, while also providing interfaces that make it possible for client code to avoid undefined behavior altogether.

 [ANSI C]: https://en.wikipedia.org/wiki/ANSI_C
 [Clang]: https://clang.llvm.org/
 [GNU Compiler Collection]: https://gcc.gnu.org/